universal-ctags/ctags/docs/news/HEAD.rst

       member of a class is static.
     * Class member names prefixed with # are recognized as private.

+C#:

+    * Fix a bug that prevents the parser from extracting methods if the method has nullable parameters.

 New parsers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following parsers have been added: